BackPacker777/codeelegant.github.io-1/source/_posts/Start-the-Beginning.md

 * Reddit - [r/webdev](https://www.reddit.com/r/webdev/), [r/javascript](https://www.reddit.com/r/javascript/), [r/learnjavascript](https://www.reddit.com/r/learnjavascript/) are all indispensable resources!

+#### Final Thought

+It is assumed before you ever dig into any type of programming that you know how to computer.
+What I mean by that is that you know how to manage your files & folders on your computer.
+If you do not, here are two resources for Windows users: [RESOURCE 1](http://www.quepublishing.com/articles/article.aspx?p=2163343), [RESOURCE 2](https://www.groovypost.com/howto/windows-10-files-folders-file-explorer/).

 That should be WAY more than enough stuff to explore and install to get you up and running so you can start coding!